 Do not delete any message, email or call from your phone.
-Record all the calls he makes to you and keep track of the gifts he sends you.
+Record all the calls they make to you and keep track of the gifts they send you.
 Just collecting evidence is not enough; ensure that you have a way to link all the evidence to your stalker or else it will be of no use.

 14. Contact the police